saipritampanda/haze-buster/README.md

   MSE = ─── * ∑(Yᵢ - Ŷᵢ)²
          n

+  Where,
-  Where, Yᵢ and Ŷᵢ denote the ground truth and predicted pixel values respectively, and n is the total number of pixels.
+  - Yᵢ and Ŷᵢ denote the ground truth and predicted pixel values respectively.
+  - n is the total number of pixels.
   ```

 - **Peak Signal-to-Noise Ratio (PSNR)**: `> 60 dB` on validation set